-- (c) Nonprofit Entity: If the charter school or entity operating the charter school meets the definition of a nonprofit entity as defined in this article, the application will receive 20 preference points. - (d) Student Performance: If 60% of the charter school's students meet or exceed either the Smarter Balanced Assessment - English Language Arts/Literacy standard or the Smarter Balanced Assessment - Mathematics standard its Academic Performance Index (API) Growth Target for either Schoolwide or Subgroups for the most recent year, to the extent data is available for all grades, the applicant will receive 20 preference points.
+- (c) Nonprofit Entity: If the charter school or entity operating the charter school meets the definition of a nonprofit entity as defined in this article, the application will receive 20 preference points. - (d) Student Performance: If 60% of the charter school's students meet or exceed either the Smarter Balanced Assessment - English Language Arts/Literacy standard or the Smarter Balanced Assessment - Mathematics standard for the most recent year, to the extent data is available for all grades, the applicant will receive 20 preference points.
 Preference points will be based on data provided by the CDE. - (e) School Choice: If the charter school is providing a school choice option in a community of greatest need, it may receive up to 20 points through the following two options.
-The charter school may receive 10 points pursuant to subsection (e)(1) and 10 preference points pursuant to subsection (e)(2), to the extent data is available from CDE for all grades. - (1) Smarter Balanced Assessment English Language Arts / Literacy standard: If the applicant charter school is physically located within the driving distance as found in the table in subsection (b) of any traditional public school (serving the same or similar grade levels as the applicant charter school) for which CDE has calculated Smarter Balanced Assessment English Language Arts/Literacy standard data and a higher percentage of the applicant charter school's students met or exceeded the Smarter Balanced Assessment English Language Arts/Literacy standard than did the traditional school's students for the most recent year, the applicant charter school will receive 10 preference points.
+The charter school may receive 10 points pursuant to subsection (e)(1) and 10 preference points pursuant to subsection (e)(2), to the extent data is available from CDE for all grades.

+- (1) Smarter Balanced Assessment English Language Arts / Literacy standard: If the applicant charter school is physically located within the driving distance as found in the table in subsection (b) of any traditional public school serving a minimum of 50 percent of the same grade levels assessed (grades 3 8 and 11) as the applicant charter school) for which CDE has calculated Smarter Balanced Assessment English Language Arts/Literacy standard data and a higher percentage of the applicant charter school's students met or exceeded the Smarter Balanced Assessment English Language Arts/Literacy standard than did the traditional school's students for the most recent year, the applicant charter school will receive 10 preference points.
 Verification of Smarter Balanced Assessment English Language Arts/Literacy standard data shall be based on data provided by the CDE.
-The driving distance will be determined by the Locale Code assigned by the U.S. Department of Education, and found on the NCES website.
-If no data is available

-- on the NCES website or CDE website for the applicant charter school, no points will be awarded under this category. - (2) Smarter Balanced Assessment Mathematics Standard: If the applicant charter school is physically located within the driving distance as found in the table in subsection (b) of any traditional public school (serving the same or similar grade levels as the applicant charter school) for which CDE has calculated Smarter Balanced Assessment Mathematics standard data and a higher percentage of the applicant charter school's students met or exceeded the Smarter Balanced Assessment Mathematics standard than did the traditional public school's students for the most recent year, the applicant charter school will receive 10 preference points.
-Verification of Smarter Balanced Assessment Mathematics Assessment standard data shall be based on data provided by the CDE.
-The driving distance will be determined by the Locale Code assigned by the U.S. Department of Education, and found on the NCES website.
+The driving distance will be determined by the Locale Code assigned by the U.S. Department of Education and found on the NCES website.
+If no data is available on the NCES website or CDE website for the applicant charter school, no points will be awarded under this category. - (2) Smarter Balanced Assessment Mathematics Standard: If the applicant charter school is physically located within the driving distance as found in the table in subsection (b) of any traditional public school serving a minimum of 50 percent of the same grade levels assessed (grades 3 8 and 11) as the applicant charter school) for which CDE has calculated Smarter Balanced Assessment Mathematics standard data and a higher percentage of the applicant charter school's students met or exceeded the Smarter Balanced Assessment Mathematics standard than did the traditional public school's students for the most recent year, the applicant charter school will receive 10 preference points.
+Verification of Smarter Balanced Assessment Mathematics standard data provided by the CDE.
+The driving distance will be determined by the Locale Code assigned by the U.S. Department of Education and found on the NCES website.
 If no data is available on the NCES website or CDE website for the applicant charter school, no points will be awarded under this category. - (f) First-Time Award Competitive Priority: If an applicant charter school has not previously received an award under the Program, the applicant charter school shall receive an additional 20 preference points.